Kia-Lok/DSA-Storage/DP/README.md

 3. At each iteration, check the max value against the subarray sum.
 Max value equal subarray sum if subarray sum is larger
 4. Return the max value

+## Top Down
+Relevant Leetcode Problems: Jump Game

+Relevant Applications: Backtracking but with time-complexity matters

+Intuition: Backtracking is a common recursive solution to DP problems.
+However, tree recursion can give rise to O(2^n) time complexity, making it very inefficient.
+The next step to approach DP problem after naive backtracking is to implement memoization.
+It relies on the fact that once an index is deemed to give a good/bad result, it will stay like that, allowing for the result to be used immediately rather than computing again.
+Hence, memoization table is used to store such results.

+Algorithm:
+1) Initialize a memoization table (array) and assign UNKNOWN (or equivalent) to each position of the array except for the end index which is trivially GOOD.
+2) Perform backtracking recursion.
+This time first check the memo table if the result had been computed before.
+If so, use the result and return.
+Else, compute and store the result in the memo table

+## Bottom Up
+Relevant Leetcode Problems: Jump Game

+Relevant Applications: Converting top down to bottom up if recursion is not allowed / stricter time and space complexity